nlyu1/nlyu1.github.io/_talks/2024-11-01-classical-mechanics-2024.md

 venue: "Online"
 ---

-[Teaching assistant material](https://nlyu1.github.io/classical-mechanics/) (in progress) of Harvard  *Physics 151: Mechanics* Fall '24, taught by Arthur Jaffe.
+[Teaching assistant material](https://nlyu1.github.io/classical-mechanics/) (in progress) of Harvard  *Physics 151: Mechanics* (Fall 2024, Arthur Jaffe).
 It provides a mathematical perspective on the boundary between classical and quantum mechanics, with applications ranging from symmetry principles to field theory.

 Prof Jaffe's *Mechanics* course, which has been taught for decades, features a mathematical introduction to classical mechanics with emphasis on the symmetry-conservation duality as well as intuition for quantum constructions.
 The main deliverables are: